GWU-Advanced-OS/project-project-gvisor/report.md

 1. Re-routing and intercepting system calls from the untrusted process.
 2. Individual implementations of Linux system calls in the Sentry.
 3. Reduced set of whitelisted system calls allowed for the Sentry.
-4. Communication between the Sentry and the host via a user-level networking stack.
-5. File operations provided by Gofer over the 9P protocol.
+4. File operations provided by Gofer over the 9P protocol.

 [Source](https://gvisor.dev/blog/2019/11/18/gvisor-security-basics-part-1/)